Michael Jackson Fast Facts

 November 15, 2006 - Michael Jackson receives the Diamond Award at the World Music Awards in London.
 He also performs live for the first time since being acquitted of child molestation.

-March 2008 - Auction of Neverland Ranch scheduled for March 19, 2008, is averted.
+March 2008 - The auction of Neverland Ranch scheduled for March 19, 2008, is averted.
 Financing is worked out with the Fortress Investment Group for Jackson to retain ownership of the property.

 November 2008 - Jackson, pressured by his financial problems, gives up sole ownership of Neverland Ranch.
 The property is now owned by Sycamore Valley Ranch Co.
 LLC, of which Jackson is a part owner.

-February 2, 2009 - Is sued by John Landis over royalty rights to new Thriller Broadway production.
+February 2, 2009 - Is sued by John Landis over royalty rights to the new Thriller production on Broadway.

 March 5, 2009 - Files a lawsuit against an auction house that is scheduled to sell thousands of Jackson's personal items, including his trademark white glove, the gates to Neverland Ranch and numerous statues of children.
 The auction is scheduled for April 22-25 in Beverly Hills, California.